catalincraciun/Chromacore/README.md

 ## The Team
 The project was briefly continued by a two-member motivated team for Github Game Off 2015:
-- Code: Catalin Craciun
+- Code: Bogdan Domide, Catalin Craciun
-- Art: Domide Bogdan
+- Art: Bogdan Domide

 <br></br>
 Special thanks to the initial authors which have set the basis of this game: Deniz Ozkaynak, Jen Tella, Korbin Shuffelton, Jeff Fienberg, Ronny Mraz, Sean King.